REI Co-op Powderbound Insulated Review

 Comfort and Fit

 The Powderbound features two fleece-lined handwarmer pockets that are large and useful.
 It has a left sleeve pass pocket, making RFID-reading lift turnstiles easy to navigate.
-The external zippered chest pocket has a horizontal opening, making it hard to manipulate.
+The external zippered chest pocket has a horizontal opening with a small flap hanging over the zipper, making it hard to manipulate.
+There is an RFID pass pocket on the left sleeve.
 A powder skirt, mesh stash pocket, and zippered chest pocket round out the set of features on the inside.

 Should You Buy the Powderbound Insulated Jacket?

-The REI Co-op Powderbound Insulated is a decent ski jacket that provides acceptable performance at a rock-bottom price.
+The REI Co-op Powderbound Insulated is a decent ski jacket that provides good performance at a rock-bottom price.
 It won't protect you on the coldest and stormiest winter days, but it is adequate for occasional use.
-It is a good choice for users in temperate winter climates who want a ski jacket that can also double as a general-use winter jacket as well.
-But other jackets on the market perform better overall for a similar price.
-If you are a regular skier, you will quickly wish you shelled out a little more money for a better jacket.
+It is a good choice for users in temperate winter climates who want a ski jacket that can also double as a general-use winter jacket.
+This jacket represents the best value in an affordable ski jacket on the market.
+But if you are a regular skier, you may quickly find yourself wishing you shelled out a little more money for a better jacket.

 What Other Ski Jackets Should You Consider?